Skip to content

 Triggers

-The state-of-the-art Shake Alert System has not been expanded to cover any part of the Midwest, and therefore, no detection and alert system is maintained in the area.
-The time from initial alerts to shaking is, at most, a few seconds.
-It is not possible for ECC personnel to learn about an earthquake before shaking, nor is it possible to trigger an alert or warning fast enough after receiving it.
+The Shake Alert System doesn’t cover the Midwest, so no earthquake detection or alert system is currently maintained.
+The time from initial alerts to shaking is usually a few seconds.
+ECC personnel cannot detect earthquakes before shaking or issue alerts quickly enough after receiving earthquake information.

 Action

 Drop, Cover, Hold On.
-These actions should be taken in this order to provide the greatest protection.
+These actions should be taken to provide the best protection.

 Drop

-Drop where you are, onto your hands and knees.
-This position protects you from being knocked down and allows you to stay low and crawl to a shelter if nearby.
+Drop where you are onto your hands and knees.
+This position prevents being knocked down and helps you stay low to crawl safely to a nearby shelter if available.

 Cover